Anti-Racist Education

 Children’s Calls For Action

-Children have developed a set of clear and actionable Calls for Action that outline what they believe adults and decision-makers must do.
+Children have developed a set of clear Calls to Action that outline what they believe adults and decision-makers must do.

 Graphic of hands crossing in a team dynamic with text reading, "Fighting racism defending rights"